 Virginia's CDBG Planning Grant program is designed to aid in developing clearly articulated strategies for addressing communities' greatest community development needs following meaningful citizen participation.
-Planning Grant funding totaling \$1,000,000 is available on an open basis from July 1, 2023, until December 30, 2023, or until all of the funding is committed.
+Planning Grant funding totaling \$1,000,000 is available on an open basis from May 2024, until November 15, 2024, or until all the funding is committed.

 A locality interested in obtaining Planning Grant assistance must submit a completed application through DHCD's Centralized Application and Management System (CAMS).
-Applications are due the 15th of each month.
-Applications submitted after the 15th will be held until the 15th of the following month.
+Applications are due on the 15th of each month (beginning June 15, 2024) and all applications submitted within that timeline will be reviewed on a regular rolling basis through May - November 15th.